 - Advising on strategies for brand protection and competitive intelligence

 No matter the size of your business or the industry sector, contact Austin Ward at firstname.lastname@example.org or 587-956-2754 to discuss your brand management and trademark needs and get an initial assessment of your IP strategy.

 Our Client: A manufacturer and retailer of textiles for the bedding industry based in Western Canada.

 Where we began: Our client was facing a trademark infringement claim for millions of dollars in damages as well as demands that our client stop using the trademark.

 The result: The plaintiff agreed to mediation, which reversed the "who-pays-who" dynamic and led to a very favorable outcome for our client.
-As Neil put it, "A creative, strategic, team approach and hard work meant that our client obtained an outstanding settlement, so favourable that the other side required it be kept confidential lest other competitors find out."
+As our lawyer put it, "A creative, strategic, team approach and hard work meant that our client obtained an outstanding settlement, so favourable that the other side required it be kept confidential lest other competitors find out."